arya-tama/chewing_detection/README.md

 ## Wiki
-Simply un jupyter notbebook bite_detection.ipynb.
+Run bite_detection.ipynb to see how the algorithm works step by step.
 Sample recording is provided in this repository.

 ## Future work